asher-k/MilkRA/README.md

 + Implementing a method for batched model loading in experiments.
 + Improving script exporting & logging clarities and directories.
 + Expanding all scripts for more than 4-classes.
++ Investigating angle measurement script and attempting to integrate it with our preprocessing.

 Further research can involve:
 + Producing Self-attention Attribution visualizations per [Hao et al](https://arxiv.org/abs/2004.11207)